Do Angelfish Eat Other Fish?

 Improper Tank Conditions

-Angelfish need their tank to be a certain size to thrive.
+Angelfish need their tank to be a specific size to thrive.
 To avoid undue aggression, be sure to check that they have sufficient space.

 Likewise, you should monitor the tanks: